Randy Cohen: Career

 Cohen graduated from the University at Albany, SUNY in 1971, with a Bachelor of Arts in music.
 He received an MFA in music composition from the California Institute of the Arts.
-During this time there he and Rich Gold created the Serge synthesizer.
+During this time there he and Rich Gold worked for Serge Tcherpnin to help create the Serge synthesizer.
 In 2011, Cohen received the honorary degree Doctor of Humane Letters from the University at Albany.

-From 1973 to 1977 he played Serge synthesizer and drums with the proto no wave band Jack Ruby.
-Boris Policeband and George Scott III were also members of the group.
+From 1973 to 1977 he played Serge synthesizer and drums alongside Boris Policeband and George Scott III in the early no wave band Jack Ruby.

 He spent several years "writing humor pieces, essays, and stories for leading newspapers and magazines," including The New Yorker, Harper's, and The Atlantic; his first paid, published piece was in 1976 for The Village Voice.
 In 1981, his book of satiric letters, Modest Proposals, was published by St. Martin's Press.
 In 1989, his collection of humor pieces, Diary of a Flying Man, was published by Knopf.
 In 2002 The Good, the Bad, & the Difference: How to Tell Right from Wrong in Everyday Situations was published by Doubleday.
 His book Be Good: How to Navigate the Ethics of Everything was released by Chronicle Books in August 2012.

 Cohen was a writer on Late Night with David Letterman for 950 episodes over seven years, starting in 1984.
 He shared in three Primetime Emmy Awards for Outstanding Writing for his work on the show.
-Perhaps his biggest contribution was the invention of Letterman's famous feature, the "Top Ten List."
+Perhaps his biggest contribution was to help invent one of Letterman's famous feature, the "Top Ten List."

 Cohen wrote for TV Nation, sharing in a Primetime Emmy Award for Outstanding Informational Series in 1995.
 In 1996, he became the original head writer for The Rosie O'Donnell Show.